saigecarter/DH110-22F-Demo/ASSIGNMENT06/README.md

 For my website, I wanted to use a sans-serif font to increase readability, since my website would contain a lot of content, with the exception that Heading 1 may be a Serif font for a more eye-catching effect.
 Tested three different typography variations: Articulat CF, Montserrat, and Georgia + Sofia Pro.

 ![image](https://user-images.githubusercontent.com/114601961/200879341-d9325ec9-dbda-4538-9d41-169d27eda17b.png)

-Ultimately, I landed on using Articulat CF, because I wanted the website to have a more mordern feel, as the target users would be Gen Z and Millenials, as well as due to the font's readability.
+Ultimately, I landed on using Articulat CF, because I wanted the website to have a more mordern feel, as the target users would be Gen Z and Millenials, as well as due to the font's readability

 ---

 ### Shape Variations